-- kissing (it is often referred to as the "kissing disease")
+- kissing – glandular fever is often referred to as the "kissing disease"

 - exposure to coughs and sneezes

-- sharing eating and drinking utensils, such as cups, glasses and unwashed forks and spoons
+- sharing eating and drinking utensils, such as cups, glasses and unwashed cutlery

 Read more about the causes of glandular fever.

-- breathing difficulties as a result of the tonsils becoming massively swollen
+- breathing difficulties as a result of the tonsils becoming significantly swollen